nitishpratap/interview/JavaScript/Primitive_And_Non_Primitive.md

     <img src="../images/indexOf_primitive.webp" width = "50%" height = 50%>

 14. slice( )
-    This method returns a new array with specified start to end elements.
+    This method returns a new array with specified start to end elements.<br/>
   <img src="../images/slice_primitive.webp" width = "50%" height = 50%>

 15. reverse( )
     This method reverses an array in place.
 Element at last index will be first and element at 0 index will be last.
     <img src="../images/reverse_primitive.webp"  width = "50%" height = 50%>